–Presently, Pulse does not have an acupuncturist that is working out of our location. However, we can make referrals to match your needs.–

 All needles used in this clinic are disposable.
 This means that only pre-packaged, sterile needles are used on a patient, one time only.
 Once used, they are discarded appropriately as indicated by law.

-After completing your initial patient questionnaire/intake form, you will be seen by Nedda Greer, LAc.
-She will perform an extensive interview and any physical exam which may be required to formulate a working Oriental medicine diagnosis and treatment plan specifically for you.
+After completing your initial patient questionnaire/intake form, you will be seen by your acupuncturist, who will perform an extensive interview and any physical exam which may be required to formulate a working Oriental medicine diagnosis and treatment plan specifically for you.

 Case taking includes a detailed history and present concerns.
 Additional questions may be asked that seem unusual but are quite essential for a Chinese diagnosis and treatment.
 A few examples of usual questions might be: